K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 1. Click My ID on the Configuration Management Repository List page.
 Click “User Management” shown on the second part of the list.
 ![040]

-2. Administrators can check all user IDs, Names, Created Dates, and Modified dates from the list within the next screen.
-Check whether the user is using or not on the right side of the list.
+2. On the next screen, the list of all user IDs, Names, Created Dates, and Modified dates appears.
+On the right side of the list, the Active/Inactive images show whether the users using configuration management.
 ![041]